Classic Albums - Van Halen

 Runnin' with the Devil

 Opening the album, "Runnin' with the Devil" showcases Eddie's use of power chords and palm-muted syncopated rhythms.
 The main riff is played in the E mixolydian mode, and the solo features Eddie's signature tapped harmonics and string bending techniques.
-Eddie employs the E minor pentatonic scale during the solo, adding chromatic passing tones for extra flavor.
+Eddie employs the E minor pentatonic scale during the solo, adding chromatic passing tones for extra flavour.

 Eruption